Psychedelic/dab/README.md

 DAB will allow user's to set and edit publicly available profile information (e.g. 'display name', 'emoji', 'avatar url') against their IC principal id.
 Dapp developers will be able to access this information on behalf of their users and integrate for improved UX.

- **One profile with all your user data, referenced by your Principal ID, that apps/UIs can automatically surface.** Users could log into any integrated IC app, and have their profile, contacts, owned canisters, and more automatically surfaced.
+ **One profile with all your user data, referenced by your Principal ID, that apps/UIs can automatically surface.** Users could log into any integrated IC app, and have their profile, contacts, etcetera, automatically surfaced.
 No more app-specific data or profiles.
 It's universal, and blockchain wide.

 > DAB is currently a **reference implementation** looking for community feedback